BLCM/cabinetsorter/README.md

   - User `ii_HosT-CL-` doesn't link properly
   - Hemaxhu's `Ragdoll Enabler for Corpses [Enables it; Selectable below]` doesn't link properly due to the square brackets.
+  - Mods which start with a `#` are, unsurprisingly, interpreted as comments in `cabinet.info` files.
+I think that's only Jim Raven, and he renamed the mod in the main repo, but maybe it would be worth having a `\` escape char?

 License
 -------